Double Dragon (video game): Other platforms

 In 1992, Accolade released a Mega Drive/Genesis port of the game in North America and Europe under the "Ballistic" publishing label.
 This version was released as an unlicensed third-party cartridge.
 Although the Mega Drive/Genesis has a smaller color palette than the arcade original, due to the more powerful 16-bit hardware it actually fixes all of the slow down problems from the original arcade game.
 In contrast, it had a number of deficiencies (especially in sound quality) because "Ballistic" were forced to use a small 512 Kilobyte (4 Megabit) cartridge ROM for cost reasons.
 This version came closest to the arcade game at the time.

 An Atari Lynx version was released in 1993, developed by Knight Technologies and published by Telegames.

 The arcade version of Double Dragon was re-released in 2013 alongside its two sequels in a compilation titled Double Dragon Trilogy produced by Dotemu, which was released on iOS, Android, Ouya, and Windows via Steam.
+It was the bery first compilation of the saga that collect the three arcade games in a single release.